PaytonWebber/zerograd/README.md

 # zerograd
-A small, educational Rust library for neural networks, implemented from zero in pure Rust.
+A small, educational library for neural networks, implemented from zero in pure Rust.